internet-identity-labs/nfid-docs/content/en/how-it-works/overview.md

 ---

 ## Introduction
-NFID is a set of smart contracts on the Internet Computer that users can create identities and store GBs of tamper-resistent, encrypted data in, including private keys.
-The current development focus is on making self-sovereign private key management feel like a web2 experience.
-NFID achieves this with the Internet Computer's smart contracts and native chain-key cryptography, allowing the generation of `delegation identities` that can make authenticated smart contract calls without user approval prompts, and encrypt/decrypt its own data.
+NFID is a set of smart contracts on the Internet Computer where users create identities and store GBs of tamper-resistent, encrypted data.
+The current phase of development is to make self-sovereign private key management feel like a web2 experience.
+NFID achieves this with the Internet Computer's smart contracts and cryptographic primitives, which allow the generation of `delegation identities` that can make authenticated smart contract calls without user approval prompts, and encrypt/decrypt its own data.

 ## Goals, requirements, and use cases
-### The NFID protocol allows users to
+### The NFID protocol currently allows users to
 - Manage private keys and their assets across a variety of [supported networks](../#currently-supported-chains)
 - Sign in using an email address or one out of a set of passkeys (when 2FA is enabled)
-- Authenticate to 3rd party applications
+- Authenticate to client (3rd party) applications
 ### Functional requirements
-- Users have one identifier for each supported network
+- Users have one identifier for each supported network, with the option to extend with stealth addresses
 - These identities are stable (i.e. do not depend on the email or passkey from which the user authenticated)
 - Users do not need to remember secret information
-- ICP clients can use the user's identity (`client delegation`) to interact with their own canisters and look up balances, and are otherwise enforced to request user approval [with the SDK](../integration/icp)
+- ICP clients can use the user's identity (`client delegation`) to interact with their own canisters and look up balances, and are otherwise enforced to request user approval ([see SDK](../integration/icp))
 - Each `client delegation` has a session duration during which it can make authenticated calls
-- Non-ICP clients can use the user's identity (`provider`) to look up balances and request signatures [with the SDK](../integration/evm)
+- Non-ICP clients can use the user's identity (`provider`) to look up balances and request signatures ([see SDK](../integration/evm))
 ### Security requirements
 - Email addresses are private to users, never to be exposed without user consent
-- The delegations handed out to 3rd party applications by NFID must be targeted with the frontend application's canisters only
+- `Client delegations` handed out to client applications by NFID must be targeted with the frontend application's canisters only
 - Private keys can not be reconstructed without user authentication
-- Users can not be authenticated without a passkey if 2FA is enabled and otherwise without a Google token / magic link open
+- Users can not authenticate without a passkey if 2FA is enabled, and otherwise without a Google token or magic link
 ### Security assumptions
 - The delivery of frontend applications is secure.
 In particular, a user accessing NFID through a TLS-secured HTTP connection cannot be tricked into running another web application.
 - Passkeys are trustworthy